-The Office of Retirement Policy uses the Modeling Income in the Near Term, Version 6 (MINT6) microsimulation model to make all projections related to beneficiaries on this website.
+The Office of Retirement Policy uses the Modeling Income in the Near Term, Version 7 (MINT7) microsimulation model to make all projections related to beneficiaries on this website.
 SSA's Office of the Chief Actuary makes Trust Fund solvency projections.
-MINT6 is built from Census survey data and Social Security's own administrative records, and is used to project 21st century retirement income, marital trends, Social Security benefits, income, and poverty.
+MINT7 is built from Social Security's administrative records matched to the Survey of Income and Program Participation (SIPP), a detailed Census survey.
+It projects 21st century retirement income, marital trends, Social Security benefits, income, and poverty.
+The model builds the projections from the economic, demographic, and programmatic assumptions in the 2012 Trustees Report.
 These projections allow researchers and policy analysts to study future retirement conditions such as income and poverty, as well as the effects of policy changes.

-For more information on the model methodology, see the Urban Institute's MINT6 research paper.
+For more information on the model methodology, see the Urban Institute's MINT7 research paper.

 Scheduled and Payable Benefits

 Scheduled Benefits are those that current law promises.
 Payable Benefits are those that projected Trust Fund balances can finance.
-Payable benefits are an across the board reduction from Scheduled Benefits in a given year starting with the Trust Fund exhaustion in 2036, therefore Payable Benefits and Scheduled Benefits are the same in 2030.
-The SSA Actuaries estimate that the across the board reduction under a Payable baseline will be 21.8 percent in 2050 and 23.2 percent in 2070.
-These reductions would apply to the final benefit amounts, not the average indexed monthly earnings (AIME) or the primary insurance amount (PIA).
+Payable benefits are an across-the-board reduction from Scheduled Benefits in a given year starting with the Trust Fund exhaustion in 2033; therefore, Payable Benefits and Scheduled Benefits are the same in 2030.
+The SSA Actuaries estimate that the across the board reduction under a Payable baseline will be 23.5 percent in 2050 and 24.6 percent in 2070.
+These reductions, which come from the 2012 Trustees Report assumptions, would apply to the final benefit amounts, not the average indexed monthly earnings (AIME) or the primary insurance amount (PIA).
 Both the Scheduled Benefits tables and the Payable Benefits tables compare the respective baseline to a policy option built on top of Scheduled Benefits.

 Sex: Female or Male.

-Age: We begin at age 60 because it is the earliest eligibility age for any aged benefits under current law.
+Age: Our population includes those aged 60 and older because it is the earliest eligibility age for any aged benefits under current law.

 - Graduate means >16 years of education,